tmtsoftware/esw/docs/src/main/scripts/dsl/services/alarm-service.md

 You can refer to detailed documentation of the Alarm Service provided by CSW @extref[here](csw:services/alarm).

 This DSL provides an API to set the severity of an alarm.
 This is the the component API for CSW Alarm Service.
+While this API is available for special purposes, alarms should be maintained by lower-level Assemblies and HCDs, and not in the Sequencers.
+This is also a problem because Sequencers do not always execute

 ## setSeverity